rszymani/microservice-uploader/README.md

 To start application:
-- build docker image by execute command in root directory `docker build -f Dockerfile -t fileloader .`
-- run docker image `docker run -p 8080:8080 fileloader`
+- execute command `./mvnw package && java -jar target/fileloader-0.0.1-SNAPSHOT.jar`

 This project is simple REST api which allows to:
 - load users from file to H2 database (curl -F 'file=@file.csv' http://localhost:8080/saveUsers) - method POST with parameters as a path to file (@file.csv)